duyphamduc/MiniTwitter/README.md

 Step 6: Mentioning.
 Progress: need to be done

 Step 7: Deleting a Tweet.
-Progress: need to be done
+Progress: DONE

 Step 8: [OPTIONAL] Profile picture: need to be done